cs440lang/lectures/slides/09-typecheck.md

 id<Integer>(3)
 ```

-- no guarantee that "optimal" types are used (e.g., most *general* type)
+- no guarantee that the *most general type* is used -- only the one declared

   - as can be algorithmically derived via type inference